Range Rover (L405)

-The Land Rover Range Rover (L405), generally shortened to Range Rover, is a mid-size to full-size luxury 4x4 / sport utility vehicle, made under the Land Rover brand by Jaguar Land Rover.
+The Range Rover (L405) is a mid-size to full-size luxury 4x4, made under the Land Rover brand by Jaguar Land Rover.
 It is the fourth generation of the original, main Range Rover series.
 It uses an all-aluminium monocoque unitary body structure, instead of the third generation's steel unibody — making it the first production 4x4 to do so, resulting in a weight reduction of 420 kg compared to its predecessor.